dirten/vagrant-file/README.md

 You also have a website.local vhost available for a ready to go box

-You should have inserted into your vhost those 2 lines
+You should have inserted into your host (/etc/hosts) those 2 lines

 ```
 192.168.33.10 elk.local